jspecify/jspecify/docs/docs/spec.md

 In particular, when a JLS rule refers to types, apply this spec's definition of [augmented types] \(as opposed to [base types]).

+This specification covers all JLS constructs up to [Java SE 23].

 ## Base type

 A *base type* is a type as defined in [JLS 4].